NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.  ***Firewall rules***

-        2.  []{#will_prevent .anchor}Which of the following strategies
-            for enforcing software restrictions will prevent any executable from running except for those that have been specifically allowed by an administrator?
+        2. Which of the following strategies for enforcing software restrictions will prevent any executable from running except for those that have been specifically allowed by an administrator?

             a.
 Basic user